 Not quite.
 As with any other business relationship, it's important to establish the terms under which you'll work together to avoid conflict and possible lawsuits.
 This type of contract has some important terms you should include.

 What Is an Independent Contractor?

+The start of a work arrangement is the time to clarify your agreement and the best way to do that is to put everything in writing.
 You'll be working on assumptions if you don't write everything down and these assumptions can cause problems and can result in costly and time-consuming litigation later.

 An independent contractor agreement should include several important sections.